rawatshubham09/BookRecommendationSystem/README.md

 ## Demo

-1. Home page will display the top 50 Popular book according to users.
+1. The home page will display the top 50 popular books according to users.
 ![Home Page](https://github.com/rawatshubham09/BookRecommendationSystem/blob/main/files/first.png)

-2. After Clicking on Recommend button in the top right corner in title bar.
+2. After clicking on the Recommend button in the top right corner of the title bar, you can proceed with your desired action.
 ![Recommend](https://github.com/rawatshubham09/BookRecommendationSystem/blob/main/files/second.png)

 3. Write the book name and press the button.
 ![Search box](https://github.com/rawatshubham09/BookRecommendationSystem/blob/main/files/Third.png)

-4. Here are some output, it will display 8 top matching book.
+4. Here are the top 8 matching books displayed as output.
 ![Books Page](https://github.com/rawatshubham09/BookRecommendationSystem/blob/main/files/Fourth.png)